-- does the group/ organisation fully understand the risks involved in taking on this asset? - do the individuals leading the project possess the skills to deliver based on their experience of similar projects and services? - how far will the proposed use reach into the community and meet identified needs? - are proper financial management arrangements in place? - does the organisation understand the need to comply with national and EU legislation and with the terms of the lease, including any restrictive covenants in the lease and any claw back provisions from grant funding? - can the organisation measure the level of social value the proposal will produce? - does the proposal help to meet the Council's strategic aims? - confirmation of stakeholder and existing users (if applicable) support and the extent to which necessary external funding is secure, including the ability to repay loans?
+- does the group/ organisation fully understand the risks involved in taking on this asset? - do the individuals leading the project possess the skills to deliver based on their experience of similar projects and services? - how far will the proposed use reach into the community and meet identified needs? - are proper financial management arrangements in place? - does the organisation understand the need to comply with any local and national bylaws/ covenants/ legislation and with the terms of the lease, including any restrictive covenants in the lease and any claw back provisions from grant funding? - can the organisation measure the level of social, economic, environmental benefits (using the Cost Benefit Analysis Model) the proposal will produce? - does the proposal help to meet the Council's strategic aims?

+• confirmation of stakeholder and existing users (if applicable) support and the extent to which necessary external funding is secure, including the ability to repay loans?